 8. Nail the joins

-Once our joins are stuck in place we nail them until the glue dries.
+Once our joins are stuck in place we use Forgefix Galvanized Nails to keep the grass in place until the glue dries.
 This is important on a bank as the grass doesn’t always sit flat.

 9. Heavily sand the grass

-Once the grass is installed and nailed and tucked around the perimeter we sand it heavily to push the grass into the bank.
+Once the grass is installed and nailed and tucked around the perimeter we sand it heavily with Kiln Sand to push the grass into the bank.

 If you have any further questions on installing artificial grass on a slope please leave them in the comments section below and I will answer them asap.